ADD CONDITION

 Patient Counseling

-Healthcare providers should advise patients that Sterile Water for Injection, USP must be made approximately isotonic prior to use to ensure safety during administration.
-It is critical to inform patients that intravenous administration of Sterile Water for Injection without a solute may lead to hemolysis, a serious condition that can occur if the osmolar concentration of additives does not result in an approximate isotonic admixture.
+Healthcare providers should advise patients that Sterile Water for Injection, USP must be made approximately isotonic prior to use to prevent complications.
+It is crucial to inform patients that intravenous administration of Sterile Water for Injection without a solute may lead to hemolysis, a serious condition that can occur if the osmolar concentration of additives does not result in an approximate isotonic admixture.

 Providers should emphasize the importance of consulting the manufacturer's instructions regarding the choice of vehicle, appropriate dilution, or volume for dissolving the drugs to be injected, including the recommended route and rate of injection.
 Patients should be instructed to inspect reconstituted drugs for clarity and to ensure there is no unexpected precipitation or discoloration prior to administration.

-Providers should stress the necessity of using aseptic technique for both single and multiple entries and withdrawals from all containers.
+Healthcare providers should stress the necessity of using aseptic technique for single or multiple entries and withdrawals from all containers.
 When diluting or dissolving drugs, patients should be advised to mix thoroughly and use the solution promptly.
-They should not store reconstituted solutions of drugs for injection unless specifically directed by the manufacturer of the solute.
+They should also be informed not to store reconstituted solutions of drugs for injection unless otherwise directed by the manufacturer of the solute.

-Patients must be informed to only use solutions that are clear and have an intact seal, and to discard any unused portions of single-dose containers.
-In the event of an adverse reaction, patients should be instructed to discontinue the infusion immediately, evaluate their condition, and implement appropriate countermeasures.
+Patients must be instructed not to use the solution unless it is clear and the seal is intact.
+They should be made aware that single-dose containers should not be reused and any unused portion should be discarded.
+In the event of an adverse reaction, patients should be advised to discontinue the infusion, evaluate their condition, and institute appropriate countermeasures.
 If possible, they should retrieve and save the remainder of the unused vehicle for examination.

 Storage and Handling